 About me

-Hello, I’m a third-year PhD student at MIT, affiliated with the Chemical Engineering department and the Center for Computational Science and Engineering.
-Under the guidance of my advisors, Rafael Gómez-Bombarelli and Martin Bazant, I’m combining machine learning with computational techniques to advance materials modelling.
+Hello, I’m a fourth-year PhD student at MIT, affiliated with the Chemical Engineering department and the Center for Computational Science and Engineering.
+Under the guidance of my advisors, Rafael Gómez-Bombarelli and Martin Bazant, I’m using deep learning and generative models to advance materials simulations.
+I am grateful to be a recipient of the NSF Graduate Research Fellowship.

 Before MIT, I studied both computer science and chemistry at Duke University and delved into interdisciplinary computational research.

-Away from the lab and books, I enjoy photography, playing badminton, and the occasional hike—it’s these interests that keep me balanced amidst my rigorous academic pursuits.
+Away from the lab and books, I enjoy photography, playing badminton, and the occasional hike—it’s these interests that help me keep my work-life balance amidst my academic pursuits.